reena3455/projects/README.md

 Steps:

-Predicted the customer lifetime value using regression analysis, and perform cross-validation and feature selection on the model in order to improve its performance.
+Predicted the customer lifetime value using regression analysis.

+Performed cross-validation and feature selection on the model in order to improve its performance.

 Experimented with feature selection, including recursive feature elimination, lasso regularization, and linear SVR.